 I’m a Byrd (pronounced bird) and as most birds, I like sparkly things.
 Most girls love anything with a bit of a shimmer and shine.
 That’s why it’s important that we know how to make sparkly things rather than spend a fortune on it!
-It’s unbelievably easy to make your own glitter necklace using Mod Podge.
+It’s unbelievably easy to make a glitter necklace using Mod Podge.

 So today let’s learn how to make this glitter necklace.
 It’s easy, and will cost only a couple of dollars.
 (Or if you’re looking for a fancier version, check out this tutorial to make a glitter necklace using resin.)